crunchmail/crunchmail-client-php/docs/index.rst

 ========================

 Cruncmail PHP Client is a library to help you to easily request the Crunchmail API.
-It is based on guzzle library.
+It is based on Guzzle library.

 .. code-block:: php